upvalue/meditations/README.md

 on them (optionally).
 It's fairly minimalist compared to more complex time management systems, and leave the structure of your day entirely up to you.
 The goal of meditations is to get an objective, long-term view of how you are doing.

-In addition, it has a journal that supports tagging and organizing entries by named categories.
+In addition, it has a note-taking application that supports tagging and organizing entries by named categories.

 ![sample usage video](http://i.imgur.com/gmFSRK4.gif)